 1. iPhones and iPads are the current raves.
 More than 32 per cent of email subscribers use their mobile devices to check their emails, while a whopping 36 per cent use Apple devices to check their emails.

-2. Over 45 per cent of internet users use their cell phones to conduct research.
+2. Over 45 per cent of internet users use their cell phones to research.
 Search engine ranking is one reason website content is important.
 Ranking highly on search engines is the easiest way for your business to be found online.

 3. Consider tailoring your marketing techniques to tablet devices.
 Tablet devices have the highest add-to-cart ratings on e-commerce websites.
 If you are an online retailer, it is in your best interest to focus on tablet app features.